Code-Institute-Submissions/project1-1/README.md

 USE BOOTSTRAP

-page1;  video of running dog. perhaps full screen with 1 button - learn more.?
+page1;  video of running dog.  full screen with 1 nav button.
 PURPOSE: emotional appeal

 page2;  about us : our philosophy and service we provide